Bonner Leader Program

 • Policy and Advocacy

-Bonner Leaders are committed to learning about social justice issues and becoming change agents in their communities.
-If you are passionate about making a difference in your community, then Bonner is for you.
+Bonner Leaders are passionate about addressing social justice issues and creating positive change in their communities.
+If you are looking for a meaningful way to serve, lead, and make a difference, the Bonner Leader Program may be a great fit for you.

 view raw